Speakn0w/RealChart2Code/README.md

 This benchmark uses publicly available datasets from Kaggle.
 Individual dataset licenses are recorded in each sample's `complete_metadata.json`.

 ## Citation
-If you use PlotCraft in your research, please cite our paper:
+If you use RealChart2Code in your research, please cite our paper:

 ```bibtex
 @article{zhang2026realchart2code,